How does the TrickBot malware work?

 TrickBot is considered to be one of the most notorious pieces of malware.
 Microsoft, US Cyber Command, and various cybersecurity companies have all tried to beat TrickBot but eventually failed.
 Estimates say that TrickBot might have control over 1 million hijacked computers, posing a great threat to national security, the healthcare sector, and critical infrastructure.

 In September 2020, Universal Health Services (UHS), one of the largest healthcare providers in the US, was hit by a ransomware attack.
 Hackers used TrickBot to deliver Ryuk, which caused UHS IT systems to go offline.

 If you’re experiencing signs of malware and have a feeling that there’s TrickBot on your device, you have to act fast.
 Otherwise, hackers can harvest your data and even invite more malware.
-The internet is full of tutorials explaining how to remove malware on Windows 10 or macOS, but here are a few general tips:
+The internet is full of tutorials explaining how to remove malware on Windows 10 and 11 or macOS, but here are a few general tips: